 - Ongoing judicial review.
 If you have an ongoing judicial review challenging a removal or enforcement decision, or if you have been granted permission to proceed with a judicial review, you can submit by post.

 - If you are detained you need to ask your Home Office caseworker how you can submit further submissions (or ask your lawyer to do this for you, if you have one).

 - If you are serving a criminal sentence in prison.
 In this situation, you submit further submissions by post or fax to the Criminal Casework team.

 - If you are in the Family Returns Process you may be able to submit your submissions at your usual reporting event.
 You need to discuss this with your Home Office caseworker.

-- If your submissions are based only on Article 8 family/private life (and not a protection claim), you can submit by post.
-See guidance notes here on how/where to apply.
+- If your submissions are based only on Article 8 family/private life (and not a protection claim), you can submit online.
+See more information on the Home Office website here.
 Read Toolkit section on Article 8 for more information on these applications.

 Fresh claims and forced removal

 The immigration rules say that “An applicant who has made further submissions [to be considered as a fresh claim] shall not be removed before the Secretary of State has considered the submissions under paragraph 353 [the fresh claim legal test] or otherwise.”

 But submitting further evidence does not mean you are safe.
 The Home Office may issue the letter saying your further submissions are not considered to be a fresh claim at the same time as detaining you and/or informing you they intend to remove you.
 They may also attempt removal if you cannot prove you have submitted a fresh claim – so make sure you have evidence of receipt by the Home Office.